Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 - We resolved an internal server error when the optional "PostalCode" field was not sent in the request.
 Now users can create a party record with the required fields in the request

-- While creating a party using this API without selecting preferred phone value, the response displayed the errors and failed to create the party.
-To resolve this issue, we fixed the code and updated the "PreferredPhone" optional field.
-Now, party can be created with this API even the "PreferredPhone" field is not provided in the request<br>
+- Previously, the API displayed error in response and failed to create a party even if the value of the optional "PreferredPhone" filed is not provided.
+To resolve this issue, we fixed the code and updated the "PreferredPhone" field.
+Now, user can create the party records successfully <br>
 **Impacted Fields:**
   - PersonPartyInfo/PersonData/Contact/PhoneNum/PreferredPhone
   - OrgPartyInfo/OrgData/Contact/PhoneNum/PreferredPhone